rowland007/Cyber-Playbook/docs/glossary.md

 - **Visual / Audio Alert** - The use of alarms or warning systems to make individuals aware that the system has been compromised.
 - **Visualization** - Using the computer to convert data into picture form.
 The most basic visualization is that of turning transaction data and summary information into charts and graphs.
 Visualization is used in computer-aided design (CAD) to render screen images into three-dimensional models that can be viewed from all angles and can also be animated (PC Magazine, 2019).
 - **Volatile Data** - Data on a live system that is lost after a computer is powered down.
+- **Vulnerability** - A weakness in an information system, system security procedures, internal controls, or implementation that could be exploited by a threat source (Dukes, 2015).

 ## W